Connecting to a Spin App¶

 Note that the domain ends in ".org" not ".gov"

-path blank, select the HTTP-based workload you want to access and enter a port.
+Target Service select the HTTP-based workload you want to access and enter a port.
 If no workloads show up under

-Click "Save" and wait for the state to go from "Initializing" to "Ready".
-Wait another 1-5 mins for DNS to propagate and then try accessing your app at
+Click "Create" and wait for 1-5 mins for DNS to propagate.
+Then try accessing your app at

 HTTPS access and Custom DNS names¶